fkie-cad/amides/README.md

 ### Other Rule and Event Types

-The classification performance of the AMIDES misuse classification model for Windows PowerShell, Windows Registry, and Web-Proxy datasets is evaluated in this experiment.
+The classification performance of the AMIDES misuse classification model for Windows PowerShell, Windows Registry, and Web Proxy datasets is evaluated in this experiment.
 The experiment can be carried out by executing `classification_other_types.sh` from the `amides` package root folder.
-Precision and eecall of the models trained on the given SOCBED data are shown in `figure_6_c5_classification_other_types.pdf`, located in `amides/plots`.
+Precision and recall of the models trained on the given SOCBED data are shown in `figure_6_c5_classification_other_types.pdf`, located in `amides/plots`.

 ## Running Experiments using the Quickstart Environment